quangthangisme/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case 5: Add a Tag to a Contact**
+**Use case 5: Add a tag to a contact**

 **MSS**
 1. User <u>searches for the contact's information (UC:4)</u>.
 2. User requests to add a tag to the contact by ID.
-3. TC updates the Contact with the provided tag.
+3. TC updates the contact with the provided tag.
 4. TC displays a confirmation message.

    Use case ends.